Feeling through the (Festive) Holiday Season

 There may be expectations of the future clinging, too.

 By anchoring in, slowing down, taking breath and taking pause, we may usher in all that is and live awake and aware here and now.

 I invite you to take that moment of pause right now.

 Carve out at least two minutes of quiet time.
-Sit comfortably and feel the stability of the ground beneath you.
-Close your eyes, if you are comfortable.
+Sit tall and feel the stability of the ground beneath you.
+Close your eyes, if you are comfortable doing so.

 Take three deep breaths in through your nose, filling your diaphragm, and release the breath through pursed lips.
 Notice the rise and fall of your belly.
 Place your hands on your heart and ask yourself these three questions, giving yourself permission to sit with what is:

 What is present, right now, in this moment?

 What is present for me in this holiday season?